Myths of Arrest and Criminal Defense Attorneys

 Public Defenders are not good lawyers; myth.
 As a former public defender, I have first hand knowledge of the fact Public Defenders are often dedicated and highly skilled attorneys that choose to dedicate all or part of their career to public service.
 Public Defenders work solely in criminal defense and although they have very large dockets, they are often very dedicated to their clients.

-Contact Cannon Law Firm for Answers.
+Contact CANNON & ASSOCIATES for Answers.

-Cannon Law Firm is dedicated to providing exceptional representation and service to every client.
+CANNON & ASSOCIATES is dedicated to providing exceptional representation and service to every client.
 Feel free to contact our firm, if you question is not answered in this post.
 You may also find answers to common questions and a link to check the status of your case on our website here.